4 Facts About Pancreatic Cancer

 2. It’s important to know your risk factors.

 If you do have a family history, genetic counseling may be an option.
-“Our genetic counselors can help you understand your family history and determine if testing would be beneficial for you,” says a medical oncologist.
-“Occasionally, we find someone who harbors a genetic syndrome, and we’ll follow them and monitor them to help catch anything early.”
+Genetic counselors at RUSH MD Anderson can help you understand your family history and determine if testing would be beneficial for you.
+If you have a genetic syndrome, our team will monitor you to help catch anything early.

 Other factors that may increase your risk for pancreatic cancer include the following: